コンテンツにスキップ

 FUJISAWA UKIYO-E MUSEUM

-Fujisawa City opened the Fujisawa Ukiyo-e Museum, a facility where local materials, including ukiyo-e of Fujisawa-juku on the Tokaido and Enoshima, can be viewed, with the aim of fostering a love for the local area among its citizens and contributing to the improvement of their culture.
-Fujisawa City's ukiyo-e and other materials collection began in 1980 (Showa 55) to commemorate the 40th anniversary of the city's incorporation, with the Enoshima ukiyo-e and other materials being donated by former Nihon University president Wu Wen-byung.
-Since then, as part of its local materials collection, the city has been collecting ukiyo-e and related materials featuring Fujisawa-juku and Enoshima.
+Fujisawa City opened the Fujisawa Ukiyo-e Museum, a facility where local historical materials, including ukiyo-e prints of Fujisawa-juku on the Tokaido road and Enoshima, can be viewed, with the aim of fostering citizens' attachment to their hometown and contributing to the improvement of their culture.
+Fujisawa City's collection of ukiyo-e and other historical materials began in 1980 (Showa 55), when it received Enoshima ukiyo-e prints from Mr. Kure Fumiaki, former president of Nihon University, to commemorate the 40th anniversary of the city's incorporation.
+Since then, as part of its collection of local historical materials, the city has been collecting ukiyo-e prints and related materials depicting Fujisawa-juku and Enoshima.

-Ukiyo-e are paintings that depict people's lives and social conditions, and developed as a form of popular culture during the Edo period.
-Furthermore, at the end of the 19th century, they had a major influence on European painters such as Van Gogh, and are now art forms that have attracted attention from all over the world.
-During the Edo period, Fujisawa was the location of Fujisawa-shuku on the Tokaido, and the location of the head temple of the Jishū sect, Seijoko-ji Temple (Yugyo-ji Temple).
-As the entrance to the pilgrimage routes to Enoshima and Mt.
-Oyama (Afuriyama), which were places of faith and leisure, many ukiyo-e prints based on famous places and legends were created here.
+Ukiyo-e are paintings depicting people's lives and social conditions, and they developed as a part of popular culture during the Edo period.
+Furthermore, in the late 19th century, they greatly influenced European painters such as Van Gogh, and are now works of art that attract attention from all over the world.
+Fujisawa was the location of the Fujisawa post town on the Tokaido road during the Edo period, and also home to the head temple of the Jishu sect, Seijokoji (Yugyo-ji).
+As the entrance to the pilgrimage route to Enoshima and Oyama (Afuriyama), which were places of worship and recreation, many ukiyo-e prints based on famous places and legends were created in Fujisawa.

-Fujisawa Ukiyo-e Museum will continue to strive to be a facility that conveys and familiarizes people with local culture and is an enjoyable place to visit.
+The Fujisawa Ukiyo-e Museum will continue to strive to be a facility that conveys and allows everyone to appreciate local culture and enjoy their visit.
 We sincerely look forward to your visit.

 Detailed info